Slovakia in the Eurovision Song Contest 2009: Eurosong 2009

-Eurosong 2009 was the national final format developed by STV in order to select Slovakia's entry for the Eurovision Song Contest 2009.
+Eurosong 2009 was the national final format developed by STV in order to select its entry for the Eurovision Song Contest 2009.
 The competition consisted of six shows which commenced on 15 February 2009 and concluded with a final on 8 March 2009.
 The six shows took place at the STV studios in Bratislava and hosted by Martin Rausch.
 All shows in the competition were broadcast on Jednotka as well as online at the broadcaster's official website stv.sk.

 Format

 The format of the competition consisted of six shows: five semi-finals on 15 February 2009, 20 February 2009, 22 February 2009, 27 February 2009 and 1 March 2009, and a final on 8 March 2009.
 Results during each show were determined by a jury panel and votes from the public.
 The semi-finals each featured ten entries from which the songs first faced a public televote where the top two entries qualified to the final.
 The jury then selected an additional qualifier from the remaining entries to advance.
 The jury also selected a wildcard qualifier for the final out of the remaining non-qualifying acts from the semi-finals.
 In the final, the winner was determined over two rounds of voting.
 In the first round, the remaining sixteen entries faced a public televote where the top three entries qualified to the second round of voting.
 In the second round, the winner was determined exclusively by the jury.
 Viewers were able to vote via SMS.

 The seven-member jury panel participated in each show and selected entries to advance in the competition.
 The jury consisted of: